 Common upper layer interface to seamlessly integrate into existing IT systems

-Operation in license-exempt spectrum offers an alternative for the lack of licensed spectrum for utilities.
-TV White Space (TVWS) is an example of a cognitive radio technology that represents a new model for spectrum sharing between licensed and license exempt services.
+Utilities have historically owned licensed spectrum, but the allocations are typically a group of narrow-band channels intended for Land Mobile Radio voice operation.
+As Smart Grid use cases demand additional bandwidth, additional spectrum was needed.
+Operation in license-exempt spectrum offers an alternative for utilities, but also introduces new constraints from limited power and greater interference.
+Shared spectrum has also been explored by utilities.
+TV White Space (TVWS) is an example a first step towards spectrum sharing between licensed and license exempt services, but was limited by the auctioning of most of the TV spectrum.
+Citizens Broadband Radio Service (CBRS) defines shared operation in the 3.65 GHz band and has been adopted by many utilities.

-Multi-hop mesh networks, such as those defined in some IEEE 802 standards, are widely used in the utility network.
+Multi-hop mesh networks are built on the MAC/PHY of IEEE 802 standards.
+IEEE 802 standards, are widely used in the utility network.
+The Wi-SUN standard, built on IEEE 802.15.4 SUN technology, is a successful and widely deployed example used for metering networks.
 There are a number of characteristics that make the mesh topology favorable in some deployment situations.

 Mesh topology extends the range of the network well beyond the range of a single radio link.
 Multi-hop delivery can assist in reaching endpoints in poor RF environments, as adjacent neighbors will forward messages to the hard-to-reach node.
 This in turn allows greater network range with low power radios that can operate in license-exempt frequency bands.